simul/simul.github.io/tutorials/sky.md

 {:.keyframe}
 Variable                                                                                |       Definition                                                                                                                                                                                                                                              |       Value
 --------------                                                                  |--------------                                                                                                                                                                                                                                         |--------------
-Automatic Sun Position                                                  |Whether to calculate sun position from date and time.                                                                                                                                                          |Bool
+Automatic Sun Position                                                  |Whether to calculate sun's position to be Geographically Accurate.
+Disable to set the position manaully.                                                       |Bool

 {:.layer}